 they seem more concerned about that party they're missing.
 They may not be able to articulate it, but every child picks up on the tension their parent

 is feeling, and it makes them anxious.
 A few positive family habits can help kids work through their worries, reduce everyone's anxiety and make it

 - Roughhousing reduces the stress hormones circulating in the body and should be on your daily schedule.
 Since roughhousing and laughter also increase

 bonding hormones, find ways for your kids to laugh as they're physically active together.

 - Talk to your child about their feelings about the virus pandemic.
-Expressing fears,
+Many children are

 - Welcome all emotions.
 Remember that behind anger you will usually find fear or sadness, so if your child is angry, resist taking the bait.
 Breathe